Peru: ICFC Field Training Fellowship - Biome Conservation

 • science communication

-• fundamentals in tropical ecology, like population dynamics, niche ecology, and species competition theory
+• fundamentals in tropical ecology, including population dynamics, niche ecology, and species competition theory

 • rigors of living and working at a biological research station.

-This program develops the capacity of the region, giving individuals the means to advance towards a career in field conservation.
-Over time, these cohorts of students will be part of an expanding network of alumni, who are then also able to mentor and train others.
+The program gives people the means to advance towards a career in field conservation.
+The expanding network of alumni are also able to mentor and train others.
+Some may end up as decision-makers in government or the private or non-profit sectors.

 Location: